Target Tones and Enclosures - 58 Guitar Patterns

 49 Essential Jazz Lines

-This printable eBook method in PDF format provides 49 jazz solo transcriptions of the greatest jazz musicians of all times with TABS, standard notation, audio files and analysis both for guitar teachers and students. -
+This printable eBook method in PDF format provides 49 jazz solo transcriptions of the greatest jazz musicians.
+Tab, standard notation, audio files & analysis. -

 Mastering Pentatonic Scales